fatihtufekci/EvrekaQ2/README.md

 - Our BinOperationSerializer serializer, which provides communication between Python data structure and json format, has been created.
 - A view that allows us to perform Read(List) operations has been created.
 - API Tests written.
-- The project was done in two different ways;
+- The project was done in two different ways as shown below;

-## bin_operation app (First Method)
+## bin_operation app (First Solution)
-- In the first method, the Bin class has latitude and longitude fields.
+- In the first solution, the Bin class has latitude and longitude fields.
 BinOperation class has collection_frequency and last_collection fields.
 Endpoint that returns the collection_frequency list for each BinOperation pair: http://localhost:8000/api/bin-operations/

 ##### Entity-relationship  diagram